Redocly/redoc/FAQ.md

 ----

-## 1. ReDoc Features and Capabilities
+## 1. Understanding ReDoc Features

 ### Can ReDoc load a spec file from the local filesystem and build API documentation from it?